Are proceeds from a trust taxable? Yes, they usually are. But who must pay the tax can vary.

 How the IRS treats trusts depends on what format a trust takes.
 The American Bar Association states that revocable trusts don’t have to independently file tax returns and pay taxes on their income.
 The grantor or creator of the trust is responsible for paying tax on their own personal tax return.

-For federal income tax purposes, the IRS treats trusts as taxpayers that are separate and distinct from its beneficiaries and grantors.
-The general framework of the tax rules requires trustees to file annual tax returns on Form 1041 to report all income and to pay the appropriate tax.
-However, when the trust distributes the money to beneficiaries within the same tax year, the responsibility for paying tax can shift from the trust to the beneficiaries.
+HG.org Legal Resources explains that for federal income tax purposes, the IRS treats irrevocable trusts as taxpayers that are separate and distinct from their beneficiaries and grantors.
+The general framework of the tax rules requires trustees to file annual tax returns on the IRS Form 1041 to report all income and to pay the appropriate tax.
+But responsibility for paying tax can shift from the trust to its beneficiaries when it distributes the money to beneficiaries within the same tax year.

 Trust Income Distributions

-Capital gains of a trust refer to the money the trust earns from the sale of property, such as real estate, stocks and bonds.
+Capital gains are the money a trust earns from the sale of property, such as real estate, stocks or bonds.
 This type of income is also taxable to the beneficiaries who receive a distribution of capital gains.
-However, unlike the ordinary income the trust earns, the distribution is subject to the capital gains tax rules, which generally impose lower rates of tax.
-This means that if the trust classifies the gain it distributes to beneficiaries as a short-term capital gain, the beneficiary must treat the distribution as a short-term capital gain on his individual tax return.
+But unlike the ordinary income the trust earns, this distribution is subject to the capital gains tax rules.

 Income Distribution Deduction

 The trustee who prepares the annual tax return for a trust must report all income and capital gains it earns in the income section of Form 1041, regardless of whether the trust retains the income or distributes it to beneficiaries.
 But the trust can reduce its taxable income with deductions, just as an individual taxpayer can.